kendallmiller/kendallmiller.github.io/_posts/2023-09-28-effort-doesnt-equal-value.md

 Targeting the Premium Value market may feel daunting - it raises the bar for your Minimum Viable Product (MVP) and can seem unobtainable.
 But let's run through the alternatives:

-* If you target Cheap Value, all someone else has to do is match your price and they've nullified your advantage.
+* If you target Cheap Value, all someone else has to do is match your price, and they've nullified your advantage.
 The established players can _easily_ do this - they've already made the significant investments to get to market and know their actual operation costs, you're guessing.
 * If you target the mainstream, you will have a challenge differentiating your product from the other mainstream products.
 Your sales team will want to lower prices to stimulate sales; before you know it, you're a Cheap product.
 * With Premium Value, you've got to offer a higher-spec product for at least part of the market.

-The Premium Value playbook has a track record of success - niches are often small enough not to warrant the big player's attention and will prioritize a narrow need and pay more for a product that satisfies it.
+The Premium Value playbook has a track record of success - niches are often small enough not to warrant the big player's attention.
+Customers in nice markets will prioritize a narrow need and pay more for a product that satisfies it.

 # Learn More